Julian22222/PRACTICE/Docker/README_Docker.md

 - Docker provides the ability to package and run an application in a loosely isolated environment called a container.
 The isolation and security lets you run many containers simultaneously on a given host.
 - Docker allow to develop your application and its supporting components using containers.
 - Docker is written on --> Go language
 - The Docker is based on Images and Containers.
 Images and Containers are called -> Entities.
 Images - are templates/patterns which are designed to create containers.
 Images exist only for Read only (We can't edit them).
-Container always creating from the Image (we read the Image and run the containe, our app/ service runs in the Container).
+Container always creating from the Image (we read the Image and run the container, our application or service runs in the Container).
 Containers are launched on the basis of Image.
 - Docker has whole chain of image inheritances which allow us to run different applications in different operation systems.

 # Container